Anita-Mutemi/code-challenge/README.md

-# code-challenge
+# CODE CHALLENGE

-# PROJECT SETUP FOLLOWED:
+# Project Set-Up:

 **Prerequisite**
 1. Create a repository on your GitHub account.
 2. Use Javascript to wire down the solution.